Terror suspect’s prison escape ‘clearly pre-planned’ – Met boss

 “At the moment we are still really keen to get any reports from members of the public,” he added.

-“We do have fantastic security services and police services.
-I don’t think it would be useful or credible for me to speculate,” he told ITV’s Good Morning Britain programme.

-“The important thing is that we let the police, the investigators, do their work.”

-Strapping was found underneath a Bidfood delivery lorry which police stopped just over an hour after it left the prison at 7.32am, with officers suggesting Khalife held on to the bottom of the vehicle to escape.
+Strapping was found underneath the delivery lorry which police stopped just over an hour after it left the prison at 7.32am, with officers suggesting Khalife held on to the bottom of the vehicle to escape.

 The Metropolitan Police’s counter-terrorism commander Dominic Murphy said it is testament to Khalife’s “ingenuity” that there have since been no confirmed sightings of him.